PrefectHQ/prefect/docs/tutorials/deployments.md

     deployment.apply()
 ```

-All of the same configuration options apply here as well - you can skip automatic file uploads, apply and build in one step, etc.
+All of the same configuration options apply here as well: you can skip automatic file uploads, apply and build in one step, etc.

 ## Run a Prefect Orion server